Farooqui dynasty: Sultan Ghazni Khan Faruqi

-Alam Khan Faruqi
+Miran Adil Khan III

 With the support of the rulers of Ahmadnagar and Berar, the nobles of Khandesh placed Alam Khan, a scion of Farooqi dynasty on the throne.
-But the Gujarat sultan Mahmud Shah I opposed him and supported the claim of Adil Shah, the great-grandson of Mailk Iftikar Hasan, brother of Malik Nasir and reached Thalner.
+But the Gujarat sultan Mahmud Begada opposed him and supported the claim of Adil Shah, the great-grandson of Mailk Iftikar Hasan, brother of Malik Nasir and reached Thalner.
 Alam Khan had no other option but to flee from Burhanpur.

-Miran Adil Khan Faroqi III

-On April 10, 1509, Adil Khan III was installed on the throne by Mahmud Shah I in Thalner and he assumed the title of Azim Humayun.
+On April 10, 1509, Alam Khan succeeded assuming the reginal name Azim Humayun Adil Khan III in Thalner.
 Adil Khan III after shifting to Burhanpur sent Hisam-ud-Din to Thalner.
 On suspecting complicity on his part, he was called to Burhanpur and was killed outside the court.
 Soon, Ahmad Nizam Shah along with Alam Khan reached the border of Khandesh.
 On his request, his father-in-law Gujarat sultan Muzaffar Shah II sent a large army for his help.
 When Ahmad Nizam Shah retreated, he used the army to force the Raja of Baglana to pay a huge sum as a tribute.
 In 1517, he accompanied Muzaffar Shah in his campaign against Rana Sanga of Chittaur and Medini Rai, a rebel minister of Malwa.
 On August 25, 1520, he died of illness at Burhanpur.